 14 For as many as are led by the Spirit of God, they are the sons of God.

-The Holy Spirit dwells in the heart of every born-again person (Rom 8:9), but He does not take over control of the mind, will and actions of the believer.
+The Holy Spirit dwells in the heart of every born-again person (Rom 8:9), but He does not take control of his mind, will and actions.
 Only those that are led by the Spirit…are the sons of God.
-The Holy Spirit was sent by Christ to be a Guide for His followers during their earthly sojourn (John 16:13; John 15:26).
+It is our responsibility then, to follow this Guide which Jesus has sent unto His followers for their earthly sojourn (John 16:13; John 15:26).
 In a beautiful Old Testament type, the children of Israel were guided through the wilderness by a pillar of cloud during the day and a pillar of fire by night (Ex 13:21; Neh 9:19).
 Those who did not follow the Pillar were not children of Israel.

-While the Old Testament experience was closely linked to the physical, the New Testament is a spiritual economy.
-The work of the Spirit is not literally going before the people of God on an earthly track through the desert.
+In the spiritual economy of the New Covenant, the Spirit does not literally go before the people of God on an earthly track through the desert.
 Rather, His primary work is to declare Christ, to illuminate the truth of the Gospel and to lead the Christian into closer communion with God (v26, John 14:26).
-The Christian must be led by the Spirit (Eph 4:30; 1Thes 5:19), he must relinquish his own will, deny his own desires, reject his own paths and follow the Spirit of Truth.
+This is what it means to be led by the Spirit (Eph 4:30; 1Thes 5:19).
+He must relinquish his own will, deny his own desires, reject his own paths and follow the Spirit of Truth.
+The simple statement in the previous verse creates a congruent test of fidelity: “He that lives according to the flesh shall die, but he that is led by the Spirit shall live.”
+It will be one or the other.

 15 For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, whereby we cry, Abba, Father.

 The coming of the Holy Spirit to live in the heart of the believer is the great difference between the Old and New Covenants.
-Of course, the Spirit’s coming was only possible because of the tremendous work of atonement that Christ achieved in the likeness of sinful flesh (Rom 8:3).
-Under the Old Covenant, the Spirit’s work on earth was limited to particular individuals or particular times.
-In the New Testament, the Spirit has been made available personally to all who yield themselves to His rule (Acts 2:17).
-Jesus said it was better for Him to go away, for then the Comforter would come to abide with you forever (John 16:7; 14:16).
-The presence of the Holy Spirit in each believer is an incredible, new step for close communion with God, for He makes intercession for our infirmities before God (v26).
+It was made possible by the tremendous work of atonement that Christ achieved in the likeness of sinful flesh (Rom 8:3).
+Before then the Spirit’s work on earth was limited to particular individuals or times, but now He comes to dwell within each one who yields himself unto Christ’s rule (Acts 2:17).
+The presence of the Holy Spirit is an incredible new step for close communion with God, for He makes intercession to God for us (v26).

-These verses are repeated in Gal 4:5-6.
-The spirit of bondage apparently refers to the Old Covenant, as in Galatians 5:1.
-It is characterized as fearful (similar in Heb 2:15; 2Tim 1:7) because its high and holy laws were strictly enforced to the full measure.
-He that transgressed the Law perished without remedy (see my note at Mat 7:28; Heb 10:28; James 2:10; Rom 3:20).
-Under the New Covenant and because of Christ, mercy rejoiceth against judgment (James 2:13) and all those who accept His requisites are extended the blessed privilege of adoption into the family of God (John 1:12; 1John 3:1-2).
+This verse is very similar to Galatians 4:5-6, which helps to establish that the spirit of bondage refers to the Law of the Old Covenant (also Gal 5:1; Heb 2:15).
+The Law is called fearful because its statutes and rules were very strictly enforced.
+The transgressor was to be put to death (see note for Mat 7:28; Heb 10:28; James 2:10; Rom 3:20).
+Now because of Christ, mercy rejoiceth against judgment (James 2:13) and all those who accept His requisites are extended the blessed beyond measure privilege of adoption into the family of God (John 1:12; 1John 3:1-2).

-In the original language, Abba, Father (abba pater) is the word “father” repeated in Hebrew and Greek (also in Gal 4:6; Mark 14:36).
-Perhaps this is said to remind again that God is no respecter of persons (Rom 2:10-11), being the Father of both Jews and Gentiles (Eph 4:6).
-Yet the more significant meaning is to develop the comparison of the two covenants – slaves in fear and bondage, or sons of love by adoption.
-Of course, in one sense we are slaves of Christ (Rom 1:1), yet voluntary ones.
-And in one sense we do fear God (Heb 12:28; Php 2:12), yet in respect and reverence.
+In the original language, Abba Father (abba pater) is the word “father” repeated in Hebrew and Greek (also in Gal 4:6; Mark 14:36).
+Perhaps the Apostle is reminding us again that God is no respecter of persons (Rom 2:10-11), being the Father of both Jews and Gentiles (Eph 4:6).
+Yet, the larger significance is to emphasis the difference between the two covenants – no longer slaves in fear and bondage, but sons of love by adoption.
+Of course, in one sense we are voluntary slaves of Christ (Rom 1:1) and we do reverence and fear God (Heb 12:28; Php 2:12), but the basis of our obedience is love, not fear (2Tim 1:7).

-Very rarely is God presented as our Father in the Old Testament and even then it is only in prophetic passages such as Isaiah 56:5; 64:8.
-Jesus, meanwhile, referred to God as our Father more than a dozen times in the Sermon on the Mount alone.
-God created Man and so can be considered his father in a material sense (Luke 3:38), but only those who are led by the Spirit are true, accepted children of God (1John 3:10) in a spiritual sense.
-Outwardly they appear as all other men, but inwardly they have received the Spirit of adoption (see Eph 1:5), which remains within until the day of full adoption, to wit, the redemption of our body, is realized (Rom 8:23).
+God is rarely presented as our Father in the Old Testament and even then only in prophetic passages (Is 56:5; 64:8).
+Meanwhile, Jesus introduced God as our Father more than a dozen times in the Sermon on the Mount alone.
+By creating Man, God is his Father in a material sense (Luke 3:38), but only those who are led by the Spirit are truly sons of God (Rom 8:14; 1John 3:10).
+These appear as all other men, but inwardly they have received the Spirit of adoption (see Eph 1:5), which remains within until the day of full adoption, to wit, the redemption of our body (Rom 8:23).

 16 The Spirit itself beareth witness with our spirit, that we are the children of God:

 The Spirit testifies together with our spirit to evidence that we are truly children of God.
-While the Spirit does speak to Man’s spirit, here the Greek verb means to testify jointly, or along with something.
+While the Spirit does speak to a man’s spirit, here the Greek verb means to testify jointly, or along with something.
 The tree is known by its fruit, so also the man (Mat 7:16-20).
 Does he bear the fruit of the Spirit, or the thorns and thistles of the flesh?
-In my mind then, this verse is not saying that the Holy Spirit is constantly testifying to our own spirit that we are children of God, but rather that the joint testimony of the Spirit with our own renewed spirit (Eph 4:23; Rom 12:2) shows us to be the children of God.
-This renewing of the Holy Ghost (Tit 3:5; 1John 5:10) results in true adoption as sons and daughters of God.
+To my mind, this verse is not saying that the Holy Spirit is constantly telling us that we are children of God, but that the joint testimony of the Spirit with our own renewed spirit (Eph 4:23; Rom 12:2) shows us to be the children of God.
+This renewing of the Holy Ghost (Tit 3:5; 1John 5:10) corroborates our adoption as sons and daughters of God.

 17 And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.
 18 For I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.

 The word sufferings (pathema) extends to both physical and spiritual trials – hardships, pains, emotional struggles, denying one’s personal affections, etc (Gal 5:24; Php 3:10; Heb 2:10; 1Pet 5:9).
-The martyrs gave up their lives in order to experience that future glory, but the great trials and temptations of the present age of deception are no less a severe, to-the-death test of suffering!
+The martyrs gave their lives so that they could experience that future glory, but the great trials and temptations we must pass today is also a severe, to-the-death test of suffering!
 The Prophet warned of exceedingly difficult days at the End, such that even the elect might be deceived (Mat 24:21-25).
 Let us not be tranquilized by the soothing sounds of pleasure and ease.
 The Devil knows what he is doing!
 He is sweeping far more into the horrors of Hell by inflicting spiritual sufferings than He did by inflicting physical sufferings.

-The glory that we will begin to experience in that Day is beyond human comprehension.
-Our mortal bodies will be transformed into celestial bodies (1Cor 15:52; Php 3:21) and we shall be able to see Him in full view and understanding (1John 3:2).
-That glory will be revealed in us
+The glories that we will begin to experience in that Day is far, far beyond our human comprehension.
+Our mortal bodies will be transformed into celestial bodies (1Cor 15:52; Php 3:21) and we shall Him in full view and understanding (1John 3:2).
+That glory will be revealed in us.

 19 For the earnest expectation of the creature waiteth for the manifestation of the sons of God.
 20 For the creature was made subject to vanity, not willingly, but by reason of him who hath subjected the same in hope, 21 Because the creature itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God.
 22 For we know that the whole creation groaneth and travaileth in pain together until now.

-The word creature (ktsis) refers to the creation of God, the physical world with its features and creatures.
-According to God’s word, Adam died spiritually the moment that he disobeyed God and ate from the tree of the knowledge of good and evil (Gen 2:17).
-Sin, decay and death, foreign to the Creation until that point, became the rigid rule of all things.
-The whole creation was made subject to vanity, or put under the bondage of corruption (v21).
+The word creature (ktsis) refers to the whole creation of God, that is, the physical universe with all of creatures and features.
+According to God’s word, Adam died spiritually the moment that he disobeyed and ate from the tree of the knowledge of good and evil (Gen 2:17).
+Sin, decay and death, which were foreign to the Creation until that point, became the rigid rule of all things.
+The entire creation was made subject to vanity, or put under the bondage of corruption (v21).
 In other words, the physical laws of entropy, order-to-chaos and decay were imposed by God immediately after Adam disobeyed, for when Adam sinned, God cursed the ground (Gen 3:17).
-The word ground (adamah, ge), in both the Hebrew and Greek Septuagint, means “the land, the earth, the soil.”
-God subjected His whole creation to the Law of decay and death, but with the expectation that someday it will be liberated with Man.
+The word ground (adamah, ge), in both the Hebrew and the Greek Septuagint, means “the land, the earth, the soil.”
+God subjected the universe to the Law of decay and death, but with the expectation that someday it will be liberated along with the redeemed among Mankind.

-The creation has no mind or soul, so it cannot literally “await with longing” the final Day of Redemption.
-It is personified as “eagerly waiting” because its liberation is directly linked with Man’s liberation, to wit, the redemption of our body (v23).
-The whole creation, Man and his World, groans under the effects of sin, but there is an earnest expectation of future liberty and glory.
-The Psalms and Prophets are filled with descriptions such as the earth rejoicing, the hills singing and the trees clapping their hands when in truth it was Man who was rejoicing (Ps 114:6; Is 49:13; 55:12).
+The creation has no mind or soul, so it cannot literally “await with longing” the final Day of Redemption, but it can be personified in that manner because its liberation is directly linked with the redemption of our body (v23).
+The whole creation, Man and his World, “groans” under the effects of sin, but their earnest expectation is to be delivered from this present bondage of corruption into glorious liberty for all eternity.
+The Psalms and Prophets are filled with descriptions of the earth rejoicing, the hills singing and the trees clapping their hands when in truth it was Man who was rejoicing (Ps 114:6; Is 49:13; 55:12).

-The parallel between Man and Creation in the picture of Redemption is interesting.
+The parallel between Man and Creation in the picture of Redemption is worth considering.
 Man’s physical body will die and decay into dust, only to be remade a glorious body at the end of the world.
-In a similar manner, the Universe will also utterly pass away, its very elements burned to nothing, only to be remade by God into a new heavens and a new earth of eternal righteousness (2Pet 3:7-13).
+In a similar manner, the Universe will also pass away and its very elements burned to nothing, only to be remade by God into a new heavens and earth of eternal righteousness (2Pet 3:7-13).
 The full significance of that truth has not been made known to us.
 Will there be animals in Heaven?
 See my note in Rev 21:1.

 There is little merit to argue against the odd opinion of some commentators that by creature Paul was referring to the “Gentile world.”
 See Barnes, Clarke, etc. Why would the Apostle have eschewed the normal term in favor of such an obscure figure?